Modifying content on this site

 Modifying content from your browser

 Every page on this site has an Edit button ().
-If you click it, it’ll take you straight to its corresponding source page in GitHub.
+If you click it, it’ll take you straight to the corresponding source page in GitHub.
 Then, you can follow GitHub’s documentation on how to propose changes to another user’s repository.

 Modifying content using Git